 It is also known as online reputation management (ORM), internet reputation management, brand perception, and others.

 Does my online reputation matter?

-Based on your search results, whether it’s good or bad information, what people find online about you has a direct effect on their perception of you before you ever meet them.
+In short, yes.
+Your reputation is created by what people see of you from what is published and associated with your name, business, or brand on the internet.
+So, depending on your search results, (whether it’s good or bad information) what people find about you online has a direct effect on their perception of you before you ever meet them.

-Before Google owned the internet, our reputations were created by word of mouth.
-Now, over 90% of consumers look at online reviews before they buy from an individual or business.
+While word-of-mouth marketing is still a good source of brand recognition, online reputation management (ORM) is now a necessity for individuals, personal brands, and businesses both big and small.
+Today, over90% of consumers look at online reviews before they buy from an individual or business.
 This means you could be losing almost all of your customer loyalty based on a few bad reviews.

-It’s becoming a much more competitive world in the age of the internet.
-You no longer have a choice as to whether or not you want to be part of it, but you can choose how you or your business will handle it.
+It’s a much more competitive world in the age of the internet.
+You no longer have a choice as to whether or not you want to be part of it, but rather how you or your business will handle it.

 Why invest in online reputation management?